Optional Lectio Divina Prayer

 But how can we do that today?

-These four practices of prayer, fellowship, the sacraments and the Apostles’ teaching are like the logs we can add to keep the fire of our faith growing.
+These four practices of prayer, fellowship, the sacraments and the Apostles’ teaching are like the fuel we can add to keep the fire of our faith growing.
 The more we live out these four things, the more we will encounter Jesus ever anew and coat ourselves in the dust of our Rabbi.
+For example:

 Discuss: Looking at these four practices (prayer, fellowship, the sacraments and the Apostles’ teaching), what steps do you need to take to be better “covered in the dust” of your Rabbi, Jesus Christ?